AndrewJDGalga/phantomCards/README.md

 The job market, really.
 I'm not a big enough fan to use it without forcing myself, and this project is an excuse to force myself.

 ## Why XHR instead of Fetch?
 I like how XHR provides a loading status option.
-Atm, I don't think the Fetch API does.
+Atm the Fetch API doesn't.

 ## Why Phantom Dust?
 I like the game.